stratum-mining/sv2-spec/05-Mining-Protocol.md

 | | | support for version rolling. |
 | REQUIRES_EXTENDED_CHANNELS | 1 | Upstream node will not accept opening of a standard channel |

+A server that sets `REQUIRES_EXTENDED_CHANNELS` in its `SetupConnection.Success` flags MAY refuse standard channels on that connection, overriding the general requirement of §5.2.2.

 ### 5.3.2 `OpenStandardMiningChannel` (Client -> Server)

 This message requests to open a standard channel to the upstream node.